 Avian Influenza Vaccines

-As of December 2024, the U.S. Influenza & Emerging Infectious Diseases (EID) Pandemic Vaccines and Adjuvants Program advances timely and accessible vaccination strategies to mitigate potential future pandemic.
-It also managese the U.S. National Pre-Pandemic Influenza Vaccine Stockpile (NPIVS) andimplementsg its strategic use in the event of a public health emergency.
-The NPIVS utilizes the HHS Influenza Risk Assessment Tool (IRAT), updated in July 2023 and run by the CDC, to identify and evaluate potential pandemic influenza virus threats.
+The U.S. National Influenza Vaccine Modernization Strategy and the American Pandemic Preparedness Plan outlined the United States' priorities for the development and deployment of avian and pandemic influenza vaccines.
+As of 2025, the U.S. Influenza & Emerging Infectious Diseases (EID) Pandemic Vaccines and Adjuvants Program has advanced vaccination strategies to mitigate future pandemics.
+It also manages the U.S. National Pre-Pandemic Influenza Vaccine Stockpile (NPIVS) and implements its strategic use in the event of a public health emergency.
+The NPIVS uses the HHS Influenza Risk Assessment Tool (IRAT), updated in July 2023 and administered by the CDC, to identify and evaluate potential pandemic influenza threats.

 U.S. FDA-Approved Avian Influenza Vaccines